tomshaw/shopcart/README.md

 ## Number Formatting

-Number formating is handled by adding the following environment variables to your applications `.env`.
+Number formating is handled by adding the following environment variables to your application `.env`.

 ```sh
 SHOPCART_DECIMALS=2